 We are continuing this ongoing project in an attempt to place events in chronological order so that you can relate what was happening here in Bullitt County to events within the state, and nation.
 Please note that we know it is incomplete.
 It will be updated occasionally as we add more to it.

-Because datable events did not occur in what is now Kentucky prior to about 1750, we are beginning our timeline at 1700.
+Because datable events did not occur in what is now Kentucky prior to about 1700, we are beginning our timeline there.
 Also, when you see this image it is a link to another page that has more information about the subject.
 Note that you will have to use your BACK button to return to the timeline.

 If you know of an event of local history that you think should be included, use the link above and go to our contact page where you can drop us a note.